 (Don’t miss: Our guide to the best travel yoga mats to bring on your adventures) →

 In a country filled with incredible land- and seascapes, it’s hard to pick the most beautiful, but The Raja Ampat archipelago, one of the world’s most biodiverse marine areas, might just be it.
 Misool is hidden on an exotic island in Raja Ampat, 20 km by boat from the nearest village.

 For divers, Misool is the ultimate retreat.
 But there is also plenty to attract those who like to keep their heads above water, like a luxury spa, a nature trail, private beaches, and local villages to visit.
-When you stay at Misool, you support the Misool Foundation, which works with the local community and government to protect the reefs and waters of Raja Ampat.

 Traditional Village Retreat in South India

 Modelled on local tribal villages of the region, Spice Village celebrates the indigenous culture while giving guests a comfortable place to escape from their busy city lives.
 Guests can trek in the local tiger reserve, mountain bike in the forests, or just kick back and enjoy village life.

 The resort’s green credentials are in order, too.
 Guest rooms, built in the style of village huts, are constructed by local artisans, using elephant grass to thatch roofs and building their own up-cycled furniture.
 The rooms do not include air conditioning or TVs — guests are encouraged to open a window or go outside into nature!
 Their two-acre organic garden provides some produce for the kitchens, while the rest of the food is sourced from within 50 miles.

 Spice village is part of the CGH Earth hotel group, which focuses on sustainable accommodation in India.